mapping-elections/site/_maps/meae.congressional.congress13.oh.county.md

 The map for this election is incomplete due to the lack of returns at the town or county level.

-Ohio was apportioned five more seats in the House of Representatives.
+Following the 1810 Census, Ohio gained five more seats in the House of Representatives.

 For the first time, Ohio used a district system for electing members to Congress.